A short-story about the future of Civilization. Fiction that could very soon be fact!

 There was a rapid dismantling of programs back in 2017 when Donald Trump was elected as President of the then Super Power, United States of America.

-In 2018 Alexander Putin was able to annexe almost half of Europe creating the largest Russian Empire since the Soviet era.
+In 2018 Vladimir Putin was able to annexe almost half of Europe creating the largest Russian Empire since the Soviet era.

 China bought the world through currency manipulation and clever use of government bonds.